Critical-Mods/Netflix-Signature-Kill-V-9.22.1-build-3-62948/README.md

 ```

-No automated tools, no hooking frameworks — **pure manual reverse engineering**.
+No automated tools, no hooking frameworks — **pure manual reverse engineering**. 😆

+*Most just try to kill signatures using MT Manager, NP Manager, or Lucky Patcher automatically — but that only works on simpler apps.*

 ---